trevorsaint/rural-payments-styleguide/README.md

 A local webserver should run automatically for you, using port:
 **9100**

+*If this does not happen, navigate to http://localhost:9100*.

 Any changes to the **SASS** files or **HTML** files will initiate a **livereload**.